 A prime example of a hugely successful app which integrates such player choices is Teen Patti Gold.
 The App combines 3 Patti, Rummy, Poker and Cricket functionalities.
 As a result, it has always been in Google Play’s top ten in the past couple of years, regardless of seasonal preferences, sports leagues and Covid-related factors.

-If we take a look at more encompassing Real Money Game (RMG) platforms, we see that most top performers are namely Multigaming platforms.
+If we take a look at more encompassing Real Money Game (RMG) platforms, we see that most of the top performers are namely Multigaming platforms.

 Not surprisingly, such platforms offer the integration of RMG in addition to casual games.
 WinZO and MPL are exemplary in that aspect, “baiting” players with fantasy sports and classic card games but adding RMG elements to the mid-core game category (mixing casual gameplay with more immersive sessions).
 In short, successful operators rely on the same principle we noted above: regular gamers are ready to try different genres and are more easily convinced to pay for content or for gaming sessions if they like the experience.